hypyeon/epicodus-capstone-brainstorming/README.md

 **Saturday, April 27th**
 - Debugging with dependencies and react-native related errors with Xcode and Expo.
 > total: 4 hours

+**Thursday, May 2nd**
+- Prepping for capstone presentation
+- Research & study on schedule-send feature (code could not be constructed by deadline, leaving the process as it is - MVP accomplished except for this)
+> total: 8 hours

 ### Problem Solving logs
 *not to log hours but to log issues being dealt with*